clcollins/goContainerFramework/README.md

 GOLANG_IMAGE="golang:1.8"
 ```

 Write your go files and tests.
+The main one should match what you set the `APPNAME` value to in your .env file - using the example above: `goApp.go`.
 These files will be built and tested in the `Dockerfile-builder` image, and the generated binaries will be copied into a `./pkg` directory and inserted into the resulting `scratch` image.

 Do all the building automatically by running the `build.sh` file.